 Apparatus should be stored near to where it is used.
 Staff must be confident that the equipment they plan to use is of acceptable quality.
-Unsafe apparatus must be removed and reported to the Premises Officer or Premises Assistant.
-All the Schools PE equipment is checked annually by Sports Hall Services.
+Unsafe apparatus must be removed and reported to the Premises Team.
+All the Schools PE equipment is checked annually by Sports Hall Services or Creative Play.